jim-schwoebel/nala_assistant/README.md

 ```
 python -c 'import secrets; print(secrets.token_hex())'
 ```
+Also, you need a `WEB_URL` and `TERMS_URL` for your website and the terms of use, accordingly.
+These also are in the `.env` file.

-To open and edit .env file
+To open and edit .env file:
 ```
 nano .env
 ```